-Scarlet fever can be spread in the following ways:
+Scarlet fever can be spread in these ways:

-Contact with fluids (such as nasal fluids) from an infected person
+Contact with fluids from an infected person.
+This includes nasal fluids.

 Symptoms usually appear 24 to 48 hours after exposure.
 These include:

 A red rash that appears most often on the chest, back, or belly (abdomen).
-This rash is also called sandpaper rash because it raises the skin and makes it feel like sandpaper.
+This rash is also called sandpaper rash.
+This is because it raises the skin and makes it feel like sandpaper.
 The rash may come before other symptoms or up to a week after.

 Sore throat (strep throat)